 - Social media marketing: Where are your customers hanging out?
 What are they saying about you?
 By implementing social media listening tools (via Hubspot, Hootsuite, Social Mention, etc.), you can pick out relevant conversations and respond to customer queries.

 - CRO (conversion rate optimization): Are some of your customers ditching your site due to a poor user experience?
 Where are they exactly getting stuck?
 CRO tactics can help you find out.
 Based on your findings, you may want to implement features like live chat, CTA buttons, or “similar item” notifications to boost your onsite experience.
-CRO tools that have an average ROI of 223%.
+CRO tools have an average ROI of 223%.

 - Marketing automation: Timing is essential in your communication.
 Part of nurturing your customers involves sending out the right messages at the right time.
 Whether that’s sending out a reminder email or a unique product promotion to those who bought certain items in the past, use marketing automation software to build relationships.
 The majority of businesses earn ROI within the first year of using marketing automation.